ttbilgin/LLMLatex2Word/README.md

 ## Usage

 1. Ask ChatGPT or Claude or any other LLM about a scientific topic.
-Then give "convert your answer into latex format" prompt.
-Then "copy" the latex code.
+Input **"convert your answer into latex format"** prompt.
+Then **"copy"** the latex code.

 ![image](https://github.com/user-attachments/assets/1367f886-066c-42fe-a160-8203ad5f2bb4)